Peter Gabriel: Early life

-Peter Brian Gabriel was born on 13 February 1950 in Chobham, Surrey, England.
-He was raised in a middle-class family in Coxhill, a Victorian manor situated on Deep Pool Farm just outside Chobham.
-His father, Ralph Parton Gabriel (1912–2012), was an electrical engineer and his mother, Edith Irene Gabriel (née Allen), was from a musical family.
-His great-great-great-uncle, Sir Thomas Gabriel, 1st Baronet, was Lord Mayor of London from 1866 to 1877.
-Gabriel attended Cable House, a private primary school in Woking, Surrey, followed by St Andrews Preparatory School for Boys in Horsell, Surrey.
-During his time at the latter, his teachers noticed his singing talent, but he opted for piano lessons from his mother and developed an interest in drumming.
+Gabriel was born in Chobham on 13 February 1950, the son of Edith Irene (née Allen, 1921–2016) and Ralph Parton Gabriel (1912–2012).
+His maternal grandfather was Colonel Edward Allen, chairman of the Civil Service Department Store on London's Strand, and his paternal grandfather was Christopher Burton Gabriel (1876–1947).
+His mother came from a musical family, while his father was an electrical engineer and dairy farm owner from a long-established family of London timber importers and merchants.
+He was raised at Deep Pool Farm, a Victorian manor near Chobham.
+His great-great-great-uncle, Sir Thomas Gabriel, 1st Baronet, was Lord Mayor of London from 1866 to 1877, who in turn was the grandson of Cornish Plane maker Christopher Gabriel.
+Gabriel attended the private primary school Cable House in Woking and St Andrews Preparatory School for Boys in Horsell.
+During his time at the latter, his teachers noticed his singing talent, but he instead opted for piano lessons from his mother and developed an interest in drumming.
 At age 10, he purchased a floor tom-tom.

-Gabriel remarked of his early influences, "Hymns played quite a large part.
+Gabriel later remarked of his early influences, "Hymns played quite a large part.
 They were the closest I came to soul music before I discovered soul music.
 There are certain hymns that you can scream your lungs out on, and I used to love that.
 It was great when you used to get the old shivers down the back."
-At age 12, Gabriel wrote his first song, "Sammy the Slug".
-Around this time, an aunt gave him money for professional singing lessons, but he used it to buy the Beatles' debut studio album Please Please Me (1963).
-In September 1963, he started at Charterhouse, a public school in Godalming, Surrey.
-There, he was a drummer and vocalist for his first band: the trad jazz outfit the Milords (or M'Lords).
-This was followed by a holiday band called the Spoken Word.
+He wrote his first song, "Sammy the Slug", at age 12.
+An aunt gave him money for professional singing lessons around this time, but he used it to buy the Beatles' debut album Please Please Me, which had just been released.
+In September 1963, he started at the public Charterhouse School in Godalming.
+There, he was a drummer and vocalist for his first band, the trad jazz outfit the Milords (or M'Lords).
+This was followed by a holiday band called the Spoken Word, which recorded an acetate in 1966.
+Gabriel played drums in both these bands, with Mike Rutherford later commenting, "Pete was—and still is, I think—a frustrated drummer."

-In 1965, Gabriel formed Garden Wall with school friends Tony Banks on piano and Chris Stewart on drums.
-Banks had started at Charterhouse at the same time as Gabriel; the two were uninterested in school activities but bonded over music and started to write songs.
-At a final concert before they broke up, Gabriel, dressed in a kaftan and beads, showered the audience with petals he had picked from neighbouring gardens.